 About

-Christopher G. Myers, PhD is a Professor of Management & Organization and the founding Faculty Director of the Center for Innovative Leadership at the Johns Hopkins University Carey Business School.
-Additionally, he holds joint faculty appointments in Anesthesiology and Critical Care Medicine at the Johns Hopkins University School of Medicine and in Health Policy and Management at the Johns Hopkins Bloomberg School of Public Health.
+Christopher G. Myers, PhD is the inaugural Peetz Family Professor of Leadership and Professor of Management & Organization at the Johns Hopkins Carey Business School, where he is also the founding Faculty Director of the Center for Innovative Leadership, and holds joint faculty appointments in Anesthesiology and Critical Care Medicine at the Johns Hopkins School of Medicine and in Health Policy and Management at the Johns Hopkins Bloomberg School of Public Health.

-Chris has been elected to multiple leadership roles within the Academy of Management and currently serves as an Associate Editor of Academy of Management Discoveries.
-At the Carey Business School, Chris teaches courses on leadership and organizational behavior in a range of formats and settings, from outdoor leadership development expedition courses with MBA students to executive education courses on leadership and management in health care.
+Chris has held multiple leadership roles within the Academy of Management and currently serves as an Associate Editor of Academy of Management Discoveries and as a Representative-at-Large for the Organizational Behavior Division.
+Chris teaches courses on leadership and organizational behavior in many different formats, from outdoor leadership development expedition courses with MBA students to executive education courses on leadership and management in health care.
 He also speaks and consults regularly for organizations and leaders from a range of industries, various local and national government agencies, and leading academic medical centers and emergency services teams.

 Tools